Home

 Lambrakis Hot Lunch

-Into a mixing glass put: 1/2 ounce Coca-ColaŽ, 1/2 ounce chocolate syrup, 2 ounces plain cream, 3 tablespoonfuls milk.
+Into a mixing glass put: 1/2 ounce Coca-Cola®, 1/2 ounce chocolate syrup, 2 ounces plain cream, 3 tablespoonfuls milk.
 Shake well, transfer into a 12-ounce bell glass and fill with hot water.
-This drink can be made with an egg, or it may be served cold.
-Price--10 cents; with egg, 15 cents.

 Bonne Bouche

-One egg, 2 ounces cherry juice or syrup, 1 spoonful powdered sugar.
+One egg, 2 ounces cherry juice, or syrup, 1 spoonful powdered sugar.
 Mix thoroughly, continuing the stirring while adding the hot water.
 Then add two cherries and a slice of orange, and top off with nutmeg.

 Hot Limetta